 We need to update both or we will get an error, however we will be making the same change to both.

-Figure: Edit the PBI to add Teams without Areas
+Figure: Edit the PBI to add the ‘team field’

 This will open the Product Backlog Item Work Item Type Definition from our test project in a UI tool that will make it faster to get all of the way through the changes.
 The nice thing about the UI is that it has listed all of the options and I don’t have to Google or remember them… I am pretty lazy aren’t I…

-Figure: Add Teams without Areas field to the PBI
+Figure: Add the ‘team field’ to the PBI

 I always follow the same format for creating custom fields.
 I think that most of the ALM MVP’s and Consultants out there do the same so…